RobinMeis/TikSnatch/README.md

 # 🎬 TikSnatch

 **TikSnatch** is an automated tool based on yt-dlp to download and archive all public videos from a TikTok user.
-It periodically checks the specified profile and saves any new uploads — ideal for backups, research, or offline access.
+It periodically checks the specified profile and saves any new uploads — ideal for backups, archiving, or offline access.

 ## 🚀 Features

 - 🔁 Automatically checks for new videos every `X` minutes
 - 📥 Downloads all public videos from a given TikTok username
-- 🗂️ Saves files by user and upload date
-- 🔧 Easy configuration via command-line or config file
+- 🔧 Easy configuration via command-line or environment variables
-- 🧪 Perfect for archivists, researchers, or content watchers

 ## ⚙️ Usage